Nevada Sexting Laws: Legal Consequences and Penalties

 - Fines and community service.

-Even for these delinquent acts under NRS 200.737, the minor is generally exempt from sex offender registration requirements, provided the age gap requirements are met.
+Even for delinquent acts under NRS 200.737, the minor is exempt from sex offender registration requirements, as long as the four-year age gap requirements are met.

 Defenses for Minors